jonkchan/SQL-Practice/README.md

 #### Example:

 - The below SQL statement returns a value of LOW if the order quantity is less than 20.
-If the order quantity is greater or equal to 20 and less than 40, a value of MEDIUM is returned.
-If the order does not meet the first two conditions, a value of HIGH is returned
+- If the order quantity is greater or equal to 20 and less than 40, a value of MEDIUM is returned.
+- If the order does not meet the first two conditions, the else clause returns a value of HIGH

 ```sql
 SELECT OrderID,